monday15/lounge-gtk-theme/README.md

 Use regular installation instructions, old files will be overwritten with a new ones.

 ## Extra
-Firefox looks decent with Lounge theme, but there are some tweaks, you can find them in `firefox-tweak` folder (or `firefox-tweak-dark` for dark theme).
+Firefox looks decent with Lounge theme, but there are some tweaks - you can find them in `firefox-tweak` folder (or `firefox-tweak-dark` for dark theme).
 Copy `userChrome.css` to your profile's `chrome` dir - the path looks like this `~/.mozilla/firefox/randomletters.default/chrome/userChrome.css`.

 ## Removing